 What this registry key does, is if you change the Default file extension, Windows creates this key and adds the value there.

-On the Right hand side you’ll see string value “Progid” under that value you’ll see the current program that is associated with it.
+On the right-hand side you’ll see a string value “Progid” under that value you’ll see the current program that is associated with it.
 So I tried to change that value but it gave me an error: Cannot edit Progid.

 Now I could delete the “UserChoice” key.
 Once I deleted it and I rebooted the system.
 And voilà – now I got this window!